California to buy 200 million masks a month amid outbreak

 California taxpayers will pay $495 million upfront for the masks.
 The state will pay more as other shipments arrive, with a total estimated payment of $990 million, according to a letter the Newsom administration sent to the Legislature.

-The money is coming from a portion of the $1 billion aid package the Legislature approved last month, plus another $1.3 billion disaster response emergency fund.
+The money comes from a portion of the $1 billion aid package the Legislature approved last month, plus another $1.3 billion disaster response emergency fund that Newsom has the authority to spend.

+Newsom signed an executive order on Tuesday eliminating sales and other taxes on masks, gloves, eye protection, gowns and other materials.
+It applies to such materials when they are sold to or purchased by the state.

 California has already ordered $1.4 billion worth of personal protective equipment and distributed 41.4 million N95 masks.
 But the state has had trouble finding enough masks to meet the needs of its nearly 40 million residents.
 One shipment from Texas had to be sent back because the masks carried mold, Newsom said.

+In Santa Clara County, where the U.S. had one of its first confirmed COVID-19 cases, public health officials are so worried about a shortage of protective gear that they have ordered businesses and individuals to tell the government if they have stockpiles of more than 5,000 gloves and 500 masks.
+The government promised to keep the figures confidential.

+“We can’t rely solely on our state and federal government.
+We have to turn locally to see what capacity for inventory exists here in our county,” said Dr. Jennifer Tong, hospital surge capacity branch chief for the Santa Clara County Emergency Operations Center.

-Newsom said the state has been unable to rely on the federal government, which has sent the state about a million masks so far.
+Likewise, Newsom said the state can't rely on the federal government, which has sent the state about a million masks so far.

 “That's not an indictment, not a cheap shot.
-At the end of the day, they don’t have the masks at the national stockpile,” Newsom said.
+At the end of the day, they don’t have the masks at the national stockpile,” Newsom said on MSNBC.